 Chapter 14: Discovering Cape Town

-Fortunately, I arrived safely at the office, only to be told it wasn't the right place, but further away; I had to take a taxi to get there and they were going to call one for me.
-There were two old white ladies, older than me, in shorts (really!), and they were heading back where I had just come from.
-I forbade them to go, explaining what the lady and the police presence had made me understand: it was too dangerous to venture there.
+to get there and they were going to call one for me.
+There were two old white ladies, older than me, in shorts (really!), and they were heading back where I had just came from.
+I forbade them to go, explaining what the lady and the police presence had made me understood: it was too dangerous to venture there.
 That's when I realized they wanted to do the same thing as me.
 So I shared my taxi with these lucky women who had come to stay here for a month.
-I sat in the front with the driver, the very kind Joseph.
+I sat in the front with the driver.
+The very kind Joseph.
 He was super friendly and spoke both English and French.
+He was from Rwanda.

-I loved my end of day in Cape Town.
-I would move there tomorrow: those mountains in the heart of the city, that waterfront, those wonderful colors...
-But once again, I was cold in my parachute fabric pants.
-Still, there was no way I wasn't going to sit on the second floor of the bus.
-Wow!
-It was simply sublime.
 We went all the way up the mountain.
 Since I have vertigo, I stayed leaned over and sent photos to Andy.
 I was so excited!
 The view from up there was breathtaking.
-I drank one of the best hot chocolates of my life.
+I drank one of the best hot chocolates of my life over there.
 The timing of the sunset was perfect; an ideal place for lovers... but mine wasn't there.

 The horrifying scene in the streets of Cape Town early in the morning, with people whose eyes were haggard was stressing me out.